Dental Guide Australia may collect a share of sales or other compensation from the links on this page.

 Wisdom teeth are the final set of molars that develop in a set of teeth, and while useful, they often need to be removed due to common problems that can arise.

-Wisdom teeth extraction is a very common dental procedure across Australia and generally is performed in one of the following ways:
+Wisdom teeth removal is a very common dental procedure across Australia and generally is performed in one of the following ways:

 How you have your wisdom teeth removed depends on the complexity of your situation; the less complicated your situation, the more likely you'll be able to have them removed "in the chair", and the cheaper it will be.